Do Truck Drivers Pay for Their Own Gas?

 The amount truck drivers spend on gas varies widely.
 It’s influenced by factors such as the routes they take, the efficiency of their trucks, and the fluctuating prices of fuel.

 On average, truck drivers spend $50,000 to $70,000 per year filling up their truck with gas.
 Regardless of exact costs, fuel costs usually constitute one of the largest expenses in trucking.
-For owner-operators, this means constantly monitoring fuel prices and managing routes to maximize fuel efficiency.
+For carriers, this means constantly monitoring fuel prices and managing routes to maximize fuel efficiency.
 Keeping track of fuel costs per mile for semi-trucks is crucial for budgeting and determining the profitability of each haul.

 What Are Some Other Common Owner-Operator Expenses?